You asked about...

 Do you count a stroke for a ball hit with a practice swing?

-There are 2 possible answers to your question, depending on the circumstances.
+There are 2 possible answers to this question, depending on the circumstances.

 1. The ball was not yet "in play" (= not yet teed off).
 In that case, rule 18-2a/19 (Ball Moved Accidentally Prior to Tee Shot) applies.